 Because an overwhelming number of cases are never reported, administrators have been pushed to tighten procedures and preventative measures.

-If you were the victim of sexual assault on an academic campus, call or contact us online for a free and confidential case review.
-The Zalkin Law Firm proudly represents survivors of sexual assault nationwide!
+If you were the victim of sexual assault on an academic campus, call (800) 477-2989or contact us onlinefor a free and confidential case review with our campus sexual assault lawyer.
+The Zalkin Law Firm, LLP. proudly represents survivors of sexual assault nationwide!

 Experienced Advocates.
 Proven Results.